 The CMO said that several considerations must be made when it comes to medical marijuana

-including how patients would access these medicinal products, will it be grown and manufactured locally, or will they be imported?
+including how patients would access these medicinal products (Read more about the kinds available online), will it be grown and manufactured locally, or will they be imported?

-She referred to the fourth recommendation, which states that the regime for the use of cannabis for medical purposes should include the establishment of a medicinal licencing authority to regulate importation, local cultivation and production; a requirement that two tiers of practitioners must complete a requisite amount of Continuous Medical Education (CME) hours on cannabis: (i) medical practitioners for prescribable marijuana products and (ii) herbalists for non-prescribable marijuana products; a requirement that prescribable marijuana products must meet international labelling standards; and the inclusion of other components should be allowed only under advice from experts in the industry.
+She referred to the fourth recommendation, which states that the regime for the use of cannabis for medical purposes should include the establishment of a medicinal licencing authority to regulate importation, local cultivation and production; a requirement that two tiers of practitioners must complete a requisite amount of Continuous Medical Education (CME) hours on cannabis: (i) medical practitioners for prescribable marijuana products and (ii) herbalists for non-prescribable marijuana products; a requirement that prescribable marijuana products, such as white label CBD, must meet international labelling standards; and the inclusion of other components should be allowed only under advice from experts in the industry.